ILFExodus1414/ILFExodus1414/README.md

 # 👋 Hello!
 I'm Imelda Forteza

-🌿 **Ecology.
-Microbes.
-Mangroves.
-Climate Solutions.Science Storyteller.**
-Curious about the hidden lives of microbes,blue carbon,GHG — from forest floors to mangrove roots.
+🌿 **Science That Connects: Microbes, Ecosystems, and Climate Solutions**

 ---
 🧬 **About Me**
 I’m an environmental scientist and microbial ecologist working at the nexus of biodiversity, blue carbon, and ecosystem resilience.
 My research investigates how microbial communities influence carbon cycling, symbioses, and ecological function — spanning forest-floor invertebrates, mangrove sediments, marine environments, and restored wetlands.

 My work supports climate-informed conservation and nature-based solutions by linking gut microbiomes, greenhouse gas (GHG) emissions, and ecosystem restoration.
-I’m passionate about bridging science, communication, and policy, and I’m actively seeking roles in international NGOs, UN programs, and mission-driven industries focused on biodiversity, climate mitigation, and sustainable development.
+I’m passionate about bridging science, communication, and policy, and I’m actively seeking **postdoctoral opportunities** as well as roles in international NGOs, UN programs, and mission-driven industries focused on conservation,biodiversity, climate mitigation, and sustainable development.
 ---

 🛠️ **Skills & Interests**